This post may contain affiliate links. Please read our disclosure policy.

 Creamy, cheesy, spicy and savory, this One Pot Cheesy Sausage Pasta meal has got it all!

-I am so excited to share this cheesy smoked sausage pasta skillet recipe with you today!
-One pot meals are my favorite, and this one has just topped the list!
-Savory smoked sausage, creamy melted cheese, fragrant garlic, onions and tomatoes…all come together in a one skillet meal that is sure to please everyone in the family!
+This cheesy smoked sausage pasta skillet recipe is one of our favorite One Pot Meals.
+Savory smoked sausage, creamy melted cheese, fragrant garlic, onions, and tomatoes all come together in a one skillet meal that is sure to please everyone in the family.Pin this recipe for later!

 One Pot Meals are the best for busy families like mine because they are simple, come together in a flash and require minimal equipment and clean up.
 Some of our favorite one pot meals are One Pot Chicken Spaghetti, One Pot Creamy Chicken and Noodles and this One Pot Cheesy Smoked Sausage Pasta.